LogtalkDotOrg/logtalk3/CUSTOMIZE.md

 1. DEFINING A DEFAULT PROLOG BACK-END COMPILER
 ----------------------------------------------

-Users of POSIX systems may use the `logtalk_backend_select` shell command to define an alias, `logtalk`, for one of the provided back-end Prolog compiler integration scripts.
+Users of POSIX systems may use the `logtalk_backend_select` shell script to define an alias, `logtalk`, for one of the provided back-end Prolog compiler integration scripts.